Silonugget/redm-truck/README.md

 ## About

-The RedM Truck is a port of an asset from Polks Car packs originally for FiveM.
+RedM Truck is the port of a truck model from Ploks FiveM Car pack, along with script to make it functional.

 ## Key Features